Five questions about hydrofoil boards answered

 Let’s start at the beginning.
 What is a foil board and how does it work?
 We talk about a foil board or a hydrofoil board when a hydrofoil is placed under a board that extends the board into the water.
 As soon as the board gains speed, the hydrofoil will lift the surfboard or kiteboard out of the water due to the kinetic energy.

-What is the difference between hydrofoil kiteboarding and hydrofoil surfing?
+What is the difference between hydrofoil kiteboarding, hydrofoil surfing and wing foiling?

 Kiteboarding – Hydrofoil kiteboards allow the rider to achieve the same result with the use of a kite.
 Because you are lifted above the water, the resistance decreases.
 You suffer less from choppy conditions.
 This will increase your speed.

 Prone surfing – In surf foiling, the wave will give you the initial push to get up on the the foil.
 As soon as the board lifts out of the water, the drag is reduced to a minimum.
 Allowing for much greater speeds and more efficient use of the wave power.
 You don’t need much of a wave to get going, and when you are going, you need even less.
 All the way down to no wave at all, as you can maintain speed by “pumping” the foil.
 You won’t last long doing this as it takes a fair amount of energy!

 Wing foiling – On the wing the foil is essential.
 A wind wing does not generate enough power to be ridden without a foil.
 The type of foil usually used when wing foiling is very similar to the foils used in prone surf foiling.
 This is because the speeds are generally much lower than with kite foiling.

 What shape and construction works best for a hydrofoil board?